3mushrooms/nodetweets/README.md

 * Payloads Validation prior to processing requests

 ##TODO:
-* Add local unit Tests and use test framework like Mocha
+* Upload local unit Tests and use test framework like Mocha
 * Have the *home service* to pull list of tweets from followed users.
 * When user is unfollowed, remove past tweets and stop future tweets to view on user's home page.
 * Add a **frontend** to this application.
-* Have each microserive run on its own docket container
+* Have each microserive run on its own docker container
 * Write build and deployment scripts
 * Handle password Hash